 More images of Adromischus

-This genus contains around 30 species of perennial succulents and evergreen subshrubs from the Crassulaceae family.
+Adromischus is a genus containing around 30 species of perennial succulents and evergreen subshrubs from the Crassulaceae family.
+The name Adromischus comes from the Greek word "adros" meaning 'thick' and the word "mischos" which means 'stem'.
 They are typically stemless or short-stemmed, closely related to the genus Cotyledon.
 They are easily propagated from leaves - which tend to be rounded, clustered, or spirally-arranged.
 Five sections are recognised in the genus, based primarily on flowering differences: Adromischus, Boreali, Brevipedunculati, Incisilobati and Longipedunculati.
-In summer, small, tubular flowers are borne in spike-like structures called cymes.
+These plants originate from southern Africa.
+In summer, small, tubular flowers are usually white-pink in colour, borne in spike-like structures called cymes.

 How to propagate Adromischus